gramaziokohler/compas_xr/docs/userguide.rst

 7. Press the Read Robot Description button.

-8. This should prompt a window that says "Do you want to generate a default GameObject now?
+8. This should prompt a window that says "Do you want to generate a default GameObject now?"

 .. figure:: /_images/Docker_6.png
    :figclass: figure